coredns/coredns.io/content/plugins/etcd.md

 +++
 title = "etcd"
-description = "*etcd* enables reading zone data from an etcd instance." weight = 11 tags = [ "plugin", "etcd" ] categories = [ "plugin" ]
+description = "*etcd* enables reading zone data from an etcd version 3 instance." weight = 11 tags = [ "plugin", "etcd" ]
+categories = [ "plugin" ]
-date = "2018-06-20T06:43:55.266156"
+date = "2018-07-06T10:27:55.911731"
 +++

 ## Description

-The data in etcd has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https://github.com/skynetservices/skydns).
+The data in etcd instance has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https://github.com/skynetservices/skydns).
 It should also work just like SkyDNS.